 Dominion has developed, carries out, and regularly monitors policies and procedures prohibiting discrimination in the provision of services.
 Dominion complies with all state and federal laws, including any applicable provisions of the Americans with Disabilities Act (42 USC § 12101 et seq.), that prohibit discrimination.

+Dominion ensures that all services, including medical services and treatment, are always delivered according to sound therapeutic practice.
 Dominion may deny or limit an individual's access to services if sound therapeutic practice requires limiting the service to individuals of the same sex or similar age, disability, or legal status.

 Dominion has developed and implemented policies and procedures that address emergencies.
 These policies and procedures include: